The Most Popular Kitchen Countertop Is No Longer Granite

 Appearance & Style

 If you want the look, but not the maintenance, of natural materials like soapstone or marble, quartz is an attractive alternative.
 It used to only be available as a solid color, or flecked, depending on how coarsely the quartz was ground during the fabrication process.
-If you liked a very minimalist, manufactured look this was fine, but the overall effect was rather cold and impersonal and didn't resonate with customers.
+If you liked a very minimalist, manufactured look this was fine, but the overall effect was rather cold and impersonal and didn’t resonate with customers.
 Today, technology can produce quartz with organic-looking variations that resemble real substances found in nature.
-This makes a huge difference in the look and feel of a room.
+Much like dekton, this makes a huge difference in the look and feel of a room.

 Finish & Feel